When was the last time you introduced a tool to increase your operational efficiency?

 Anytime you invest in automation tool, it chips away a certain portion of your revenues.
 That's why every purchase needs to be grounded with a cold, hard, numerical fact.
 In other words, you need to equate automation's impact on your Net Operating Income (NOI).

-For anyone in the multifamily industry, NOI is not a foreign concept.
+For anyone in the property management industry industry, NOI is not a foreign concept.
 Here’s a quick refresher on how to calculate Net Operating Income (NOI).

 Net Operating Income = Gross Profit – Operating Expenses